 Jost (pronounced ‘yoast’) is a little island with a big personality.
-It may only take up 4 sq miles of teal-blue sea, but its good-time reputation has spread thousands of miles beyond.
+It may only take up 4 sq miles of teal-blue sea, but its reputation has spread thousands of miles beyond.
 A lot of that is due to calypsonian and philosopher Foxy Callwood, the island’s main man.
-But more on him later.

-In the late 1960s free-spirited boaters found Jost's unspoiled shores, and Foxy built a bar to greet them.
-The tide ebbed and flowed for a quarter century, and not much changed.
-Electricity arrived in 1991 and roads were cut a few years later.
+In the late 1960s, free-spirited boaters found Jost's shores, and Foxy built a bar to greet them.
+Soon folks such as Jimmy Buffett and Keith Richards were dropping by for a drink.

 Despite its fame, Jost remains an unspoiled oasis of green hills fringed by blinding white sand.
 There's a small clutch of restaurants, beach bars and guesthouses, but little else.